GESoftware-CF/uaa/README.md

 will create a docker container running uaa + ldap + database whereby integration tests are run against.

-    $ run-integration-tests.sh <dbtype> true
+    $ run-integration-tests.sh hsqldb boot

-will create a docker container and run the integration tests against a Spring Boot instance
+will create a docker container and run the integration tests against a Spring Boot instance using HSQLSDB

 ### Using Docker to test with postgresql or mysql